powerman/alpine-runit-volume/README.md

   - use path for data volume provided in environment variable `VOLUME_DIR` or `/data` (if `VOLUME_DIR` is empty)
 - run `CMD`

+If you'll replace `ENTRYPOINT` with your own script make sure it'll finish with `exec setup-volume "$@"` if it doesn't use account "app" or call `setup-volume true` before using account "app".

 ## Alternatives